bash7325/Snackify2.0/README.md

 ## 🛠️ Dev Tips
 - If you get DB errors, delete `snack_requests.db` and restart backend
-- Update `src/environments/environment.prod.ts` for your backend URL if deploying
 - Netlify deploys frontend from GitHub, Heroku deploys backend

 ---
-Made with ❤️ and 🍕 by Brandon & friends
+Made with ❤️ and 🍕 by Brandon Ashby